gneu77/rx-signals/docs/rx-signals_start.md

 1. can be non-lazy or lazy
     1. Non-lazy behaviors are subscribed by the store itself as soon as you add them to the store.
 Or in _RxJs_-terminology, non-lazy behaviors are always made hot as soon as they are added to the store.
     1. Lazy behaviors will **not** be subscribed by the store.
 However, as soon as there are one or more subscribers, the store turns them into a hot observable.
-1. always behave as if piped with `distinctUntilChanged()` and `shareReplay(1)`.
+1. <a name="distinct_pipe"></a> always behave as if piped with `distinctUntilChanged()` and `shareReplay(1)`.
 However, internally they do **not** use `shareReplay(1)` and thus, there is **no** risk of the memory-leaks that are possible with `shareReplay`.

 Behaviors are used to model application state.
 Make sure to understand the importance of [modeling dependencies in your state explicitly](https://github.com/gneu77/rx-signals/docs/rp_state_effects_start.md).
 As a rule of thumb, those parts of the state that have no dependencies should be non-lazy, while dependent state should be modeled using lazy behaviors.
-(It is however also possible to make the complete state lazy, as well as it's possible to have non-lazy dependent state.
-We will cover the details on how to approach this later.)
+(It is however also possible to make the complete state lazy, as well as it's possible to have non-lazy dependent state.)

 #### Basic behaviors

-No big surprise that getting a behavior from the store just requires the identifier:
+No big surprise that getting a behavior from the store just requires an identifier:
 ```typescript
 store.getBehavior(identifier);
 ```